putneydm/david_site_jekyll/test/_posts/2015/May/2015-05-07-mostly-good.markdown

 tags: [feelings,happiness,life,personal shit,philosophy,spring]
 image:  renstimpy
 imageAlt: "\"Ren and Stimpy\" episode with the Happy Helmet."
-promo: "Happiness isn\'t a state of being.
-It\'s something you get for awhile."
+promo: "Happiness isn't a state of being.
+It's something you get for awhile."
 ---

 One of the most poignant lines in all pop music I find in Weezer's disposable ditty *[Island in the Sun][1]*.